 About the scheme

-Delivered by the Environment Agency, in partnership with Calderdale Council, Ove Arup and Partners and BAM Nuttall Ltd, the three main areas of work are above Stubbing Brink, at Hebble End and Fairfield.
+Delivered by the Environment Agency, in partnership with Calderdale Council, Ove Arup and Partners, the three main areas of work are above Stubbing Brink, at Hebble End and Fairfield.

 Latest information